deNBI/simpleVMWorkshop/part4.md

 5. On the instance overview, select `How to connect` of the newly started VM and click on the URL.
 A tab should be opened up in your browser.

-6. If you decided to use RStudio you can continue to chapter 4.2.
-If you have clicked on VSCode, please go to chapter 4.3.

 ### 4.2 RStudio